esentri/domainlifecycles/getting-started/english/features/open_api_extension_en.md

 ---

 # Open-API Extension
-API Dokumentation auf Basis von [Spring Doc Open API](https://springdoc.org/), angepasst auf die Bedürfnisse von DDD, wie zum Beispiel out-of-the-box Nutzung des DLC Jackson Auto-Mapping Features und auch Aufnehmen von Bean-Validations in die API-Doku.
+API documentation based on [Spring Doc Open API](https://springdoc.org/), adapted to the needs of DDD, such as out-of-the-box use of the DLC Jackson auto-mapping feature and also showing the bean validations in the API documentation.

 ---